Boot Room: Darran O'Sullivan - 'The Ó Sés would be notorious for messing with your boots'

-The Incurza was a rugby boot but a lovely kicking one.
-A lot of our boys were mad about them especially with a splash of colour.
 I wore Puma King and Adidas World Cups growing up but after that, it was all Adidas.
 When Bernard Brogan was with Warrior, a couple of pairs were sent to me but I couldn’t change from what I knew.
+The World Cups I would have worn first during my teens and when I was with the Kerry minors I wore Predator.

 Kerry were an Adidas team going back years and it helped too that my soccer heroes were all Adidas — Zidane, Beckham.
 I’d be onto my dad about the Predators but he would be saying, “No, no, no, the real footballers wear World Cups and Puma Kings.”
 Now, I say he was trying to save himself a few bob too.